tulip-lab/.github/profile/README.md

       - focuses on producing quality academic publications over six months.
 Entry is by **invitation only** for Stage :one: achievers, encompassing compulsory monthly meetings with supervisors.
     - :next_track_button: Stage :three: (corresponding to [BIT Honours](https://www.deakin.edu.au/course/bachelor-information-technology-honours) project)
       - Aims to develop high-quality academic papers over twelve months under the direct supervision of TULIP-Lab distinguished supervisors, open by **invitation only** for Stage :two: achievers.
+  - Each student who *successfully completes every stage* will receive **a signed certificate of completion** from the [TULIP Lab director](https://www.tulip.org.au/members/gangli/).
+Outstanding students will be provided with further opportunities, such as *overseas research internship*.
   - This journey is more than training; it's a springboard to your future in academia.
 Exceptional performers may find themselves on the path to **a prestigious PhD scholarship from top universities**.
 Join us at TULIP Lab, and let's unlock a world brimming with possibilities and groundbreaking achievements. :rocket: :star2: